Need some fun rainy day activities for kids? I am always looking for new things to do on a rainy day at home.

 Make it a fun indoor game day by having a go-to list already created of things to do.
-Include fun family game night ideas too.
+I’ve included fun family game night ideas too.
 This way there is no stress coming up with kids’ indoor activities on the spot.
-Family games at home can easily be put together and you will be amazed at how much fun you can have together.

 This post contains affiliate links.
 If you choose to buy something using my link, I earn a small commission at no extra cost to you.
 For more information, see my disclaimer here.